thejaredchapman/boxoffice_scrape/README.md

 #### (scrape_movies.py)
 Created program to extract range of yearly data to csv file(s) and create directory on main computer.

+####
+Files Cleaned into CSV filed then turn into JSON file using FastAPI

 ### Thank you

 ##### Data scraped from https://www.boxofficemojo.com/year/world/?ref_=bo_nb_hm_tab